Timeline of main events leading to Sunak's second shot at UK Prime Minister's post | Politics

 August 30: Rishi Sunak camp accuses Liz Truss of avoiding scrutiny.

-September 1: Rishi Sunak closes the campaign on a personal note with parents, wife Akshata.
+September 1: Rishi Sunak closes the campaign on a personal note with their parents, wife Akshata.

 September 2: Voting closes in the UK Prime Minister race between Rishi Sunak, and Liz Truss.